rayenfassatoui/optimumcv/README.md

 ### Professional Photo Enhancement

-The photo enhancement feature uses Google Gemini's AI to create professional headshots:
+The photo enhancement feature uses browser-side image processing for instant results:

 **How it works:**
-1. Upload your photo (any casual photo works)
+1. Upload your photo (any format)
 2. Click "Enhance Photo"
-3. Gemini Vision AI analyzes your photo for professionalism
-4. Gemini Image Generation creates a new professional headshot with:
-   - Professional business attire (suit, blazer)
-   - Clean, neutral background
-   - Studio-quality lighting
+3. Professional filters are applied instantly:
+   - Brightness boost (+10%)
+   - Contrast enhancement (+20%)
+   - Color saturation adjustment (-15% for corporate look)
-   - Professional expression
+   - High-quality output

+**Benefits:**
+- ⚡ Instant results (no API calls)
+- 🆓 Completely free (no quota limits)
+- 🔒 Privacy-friendly (processed in your browser)
+- 💾 Works offline

 **Tips for best results:**
 - Use a clear, well-lit photo
 - Face should be clearly visible
+- Photo will look more professional and polished
-- Works with any style of photo (casual, selfie, etc.)
+- Works with any photo style
-- The AI analyzes and generates a completely new professional version

 ## 📁 Project Structure